 If you suffer from joint pain, tendinitis, or other musculoskeletal pain, joint injections can provide relief that lasts for several weeks.
-Sports medicine specialist Zachary Perlman, DO, provides joint injections at Kai Sports Medicine in Oakhurst, New Jersey.
+Sports medicine specialist Zachary Perlman, DO, provides joint injections at Kai Sports Medicine in Little Silver, New Jersey.
 To find out if joint injections are right for you, call or book an appointment online today.

 A joint injection delivers medication directly to a swollen and painful joint to reduce inflammation and relieve pain.
 Two of the most common types of joint injection that Dr. Perlman offers are cortisone shots and prolotherapy.
 The injection may contain a small amount of a corticosteroid like cortisone, a local anesthetic, or a combination of both.

 Cortisone is a naturally occurring steroid in your body that has powerful anti-inflammatory properties.
 Because most joint pain is associated with inflammation, controlling inflammation helps reduce or eliminate pain.

 Although you can take cortisone orally, it’s faster and more effective to inject the medicine directly into the painful area.

 There are two types of prolotherapy: dextrose (sugar) prolotherapy and saline (salt) prolotherapy.
 This treatment involves injecting the sugar or salt solution directly into the damaged joint area, helping to stimulate the body’s natural healing response.

 Joint injections can treat almost any type of muscle, tendon, or joint pain.
 Dr. Perlman uses joint injections to treat a wide range of conditions, including: